ML Classes and Internships for Black & Indigenous Students and Recent Grads

 Vector offers two types of internship opportunities which may take place in person or remotely:

 - Applied Internships: Work full or part-time alongside professional staff at Vector on AI and data centric projects.
-Applied internships may include data analysis, visualization, or automation functions, ML engineering, or project management or domain specific roles, in areas such as health and AI.
+Applied internships may include data analysis, automation functions, ML engineering, project management or domain specific roles, in areas such as health and AI.

 Vector & BPTN

 Vector is collaborating with the Black Professionals in Tech Network (BPTN), who has partnered with top Canadian companies who will hire a total of 375 early career, Black professionals each year for the next 3 years.
 This includes internships and co-ops.
-Applied intern roles will be posted on the BPTN career portal in January as well as the Vector Digital Talent Hub.
+Applied intern roles have also been posted on the BPTN career portal.
 Feel free to set up a profile on the BPTN network today for internship opportunities in tech roles across the country.